-We have established three committees under the board of directors: an audit committee, a compensation committee, and a nominating and corporate governance committee.
-We have adopted a charter for each of the three committees.
+We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee, and a nominating and corporate governance committee.
+We will adopt a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee consists of Mr. Jingbo Wang, Mr. Guoxing Jiang and Mr. Yongliang Wang.
-Mr. Jingbo Wang is the chairman of our audit committee.
+Our audit committee will consist of Mr. Jingbo Wang, Mr. Guoxing Jiang and Mr. Yongliang Wang.
+Mr. Jingbo Wang will be the chairman of our audit committee.
 We have determined that Mr. Jingbo Wang and Mr. Guoxing Jiang satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the New York Stock Exchange Rules and Rule 10A-3 under the Exchange Act.
 We have determined that Mr. Jingbo Wang qualifies as an "audit committee financial expert."
-The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee is responsible for, among other things:
+The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee will be responsible for, among other things: